Functional-Genomics/TeachingMaterial/solutions/_bam_ex3.md

 less chr.txt
 ```

+By now, you should have notice something special with the data.
+What is it?

 * How many different mapping qualities are represented in the BAM file.
 What do they represent?
 ```bash
 samtools view ERR315494.bam | awk '{print $5}' | sort | uniq -c | sort -nr